 Have you recently lost more than One stone (14 pounds) in a 3-month period?

 Do you believe yourself to be \mathbf{F} at when others say you are too thin?

 Would you say that Food dominates your life?

+6.36 kg

+Reproduced from the SCOFF questionnaire: assessment of a new screening tool for eating disorders (Morgan et al., 1999)

+Management of disordered eating

+Treat the underlying cause - often multifactorial

+Identify and treat depression, eating disorders

+Stop anorexigenic medication

+Small meals, improved appearance, flavour, texture etc

+Avoid appetite stimulants

-6.36 kg Reproduced from the SCOFF questionnaire: assessment of a new screening tool for eating disorders (Morgan et al., 1999) Management - general principles Treat the underlying cause - often multifactorial Identify and treat depression, eating disorders Stop anorexigenic medication Small meals, improved appearance, flavour, texture etc Lack of evidence for appetite stimulants and adverse effects Eating disorders - therapy focussed on loss, bereavement, adjusting to age Artificial feeding - PEG (physical cause prevention oral intake) Ng (if there is a treatable or reversible cause) PEGs and NGs not recommended in dementia as there is no evidence to support their use.
-Excessive CCK signal may be reduced by limiting the intake of CCK-stimulating foods such as fats and proteins.
+Eating disorders - therapy focussed on loss, bereavement, adjusting to age

+Artificial feeding - PEG (physical cause prevention oral intake) Ng (if there is a treatable or reversible cause) PEGs and NGs not recommended in dementia as there is no evidence to support their use.

+CCK signal may be reduced by limiting the intake of fats and proteins.

+Legal issues

-In the UK it is the case that an adult person living in the community, with full mental capacity, has the right to choose whether to eat or not.
+An adult with capacity has the right to choose whether to eat or not.

 However, if the patient is detained under the Mental Health Act 1983 s/he cedes a range of autonomies that may include the autonomy to refuse food or fluid.
 Section 63 (medical treatment) allows intervention against the patients will if food refusal is a symptom, consequence or prevents treatment of the mental disorder.

 Similarly, if a patient lacks the capacity to refuse food or fluid, s/he will ordinarily cede this specific autonomy under Mental Capacity Act 2005 powers.
 However, there are exceptions to this (eg a valid Advance Decision to refuse food/fluids).

-DoLS may be required in this case.
-Physical restraint may need to be used as a last resort.
+Restraint may need to be used as a last resort.